fanjingfang/Universal-gap-scaling-in-percolation/README.md

 # Universal-gap-scaling-in-percolation
+#The C++ and Python codes used for the analysis of Nature Physics.
 The C++ and Python codes used for the analysis of Nature Physics.
+More details will be added soon.